 The company s objective in managing exposure to currency fluctuations is to limit the exposure of cash flows and earnings from changes associated with currency exchange rate changes through the use of various derivative contracts.
 In addition, at times the company manages earnings translation volatility through the use of currency option strategies, and the change in the fair value of those options is recorded in the company s net earnings.
 The company s currency translation risk results from the currencies in which we transact business.
-The company faces currency exposures in our global operations as a result of intercompany currency denominated loans and purchasing raw materials in U.S. dollars and other currencies.
+The company faces currency exposures in our global operations as a result of various factors including intercompany currency denominated loans, purchasing raw materials in U.S. dollars and other currencies and tax exposures not denominated in the functional currency.
 Sales contracts are negotiated with customers to reflect cost changes and, where there is not an exchange pass-through arrangement, the company uses forward and option contracts to manage currency exposures.
-At April 1, 2012, the company had outstanding exchange forward contracts is included in accumulated other comprehensive earnings at April 1, 2012, of which \$3.1 million is expected to be recognized in the consolidated statement of earnings during the next 12 months.
-The contracts outstanding at April 1, 2012, expire within the next two years.
+At September 30, 2012, the company had outstanding exchange forward contracts and option contracts with notional amounts totaling approximately \$712 million.
+Approximately \$5.8 million of net after-tax loss related to these contracts is included in accumulated other comprehensive earnings at September 30, 2012, of which \$3.6 million is expected to be recognized in the consolidated statement of earnings during the next 12 months.
+The contracts outstanding at September 30, 2012, expire within the next three years.